matchupikchu/Eliptic-and-hypereliptic-curves/README.md

-# Project Title

-Eliptic and hypereliptic curves
+# Eliptic and hypereliptic curves

 ## Description